AlexStan0/alexstan0/README.md

 <br>
 <br>

-I have been using JavaScript/NodeJS the longest, although I am quite familiar and comfortable with Java, JSON, and Bash.
-I daily drive both Arch Linux with the i3 window manager alongside Windows 10.
-I am comfortable working in both the Linux command line interface alongside the Windows Powershell command line interface.
+I have been using JavaScript/NodeJS, Java, and JSON in the Visual Studio Code IDE for the longest and am most comfortable with them.
+Although I am fairly comfortable with TypeScript and Python.
+I daily drive both macOS, and Windows 10.
+I used to daily drive Arch Linux and am very comfortable working in a Linux, Windows, and Mac environement.

-I am extremly proficient when it comes to hypervisors and virtualization.
-I have mostly worked with Type-1 Hypervisors on Legacy and Modern Enterprise hardware, namely Proxmox.
-I am also very proficient in Type-2 Hypervisors, namely Virtual-Box by Oracle, with a knack for troubleshooting both software and hardware related issues.
+I am very proficient when it comes to hypervisors and virtualization.
+I have been working with Type-1 and Type-2 hypervisors over the past 2 years.
+I started messing with Type-2 virtualization in 2020 on my Windows desktop at home.
+Currently I am mostly working with Type-1 hypervisors, namely Proxmox on both consumer and enterprise hardware.
+When it comes to Type-2 hypervisors I very well versed with Oracle's virtualbox and the Linux CLI hypervisor QEMU.

-## Hobies & Interests

-- I love working directly with computer hardware, especially older Enterprise Hardware.
-- I am big fan of the outdoors and love to go either hiking or skiing

 # Check out some of my projects :arrow_down::arrow_down: